1. KEY INFORMATION ABOUT THE RESEARCHERS AND THIS STUDY

 Daily Mood.
 During set-up, you will be prompted to allow the MyDataHelps app to send you daily notifications to collect a record of your mood.
 A notification will be automatically generated on your phone and will appear as follows: “On a scale of 1 to 10 what was your average mood today?”
 You will then respond in the app.
 We ask you to complete a daily rating pre-internship through the end of your internship year.

 Dashboard.
 You will be able to view graphs of your mood, sleep, and step data at any time on the app dashboard.
-Based on this data, estimates of your predicted fatigue over the next 24 hours and how “shifted” your circadian clock is from normal will also be displayed.
 Additionally, you may receive periodic pop-up notifications which may contain data feedback, a relevant fact or tip, or general support throughout the year.
 You may also have the opportunity to participate in group exercise and sleep challenges against interns in other residency programs.

 DNA SAMPLE.
 Over the course of the study, we would like to collect a sample of cells using a noninvasive method.
 We will ask that you provide two small samples of saliva for cell collection, one before intern year starts and a second sample during intern year.
 The samples can be collected at home and returned to investigators by mail.
 Your samples will be stored indefinitely or until their use is exhausted.
 Analysis of the samples will include genes that have been implicated in depression- these are called candidate genes.
 While there are currently several candidate genes of interest, investigators will also search for new candidate genes and continue to use this sample to investigate other potential genes as they arise in the future.